emustudio/emuStudio/README.md

 * [BrainDuck (brainfuck interpreter)](https://vbmacher.github.io/emuStudio/docuser/brainduck/index/)

+# License

+This project is released under GNU GPL v2 license.

 ## BIG THANKS

 Big thanks goes to the one and only [simh](http://simh.trailing-edge.com/) project, which inspired me a lot, and helped me as a student and emulator enthusiast when working on emuStudio.
 I wish emuStudio will reach it's simplicity and emulators "richness" as the simh project has.

-# Supported host platforms

-Currently supported are Linux and Windows.
-Mac is NOT supported, but it might work to some extent.

-# License

-This project is released under GNU GPL v2 license.

 # Contributing